mauryam/gtfs-data/README.md

 # gtfs-data
 GTFS feed data for UrbanHack

+* This repository hosts GTFS data for BMTC.
-This feed data is the efforts of creating GTFS feed data from accumulated data from raw data.
-May not be accurate but has been validated.
-Please use it with caution for accuracy.
-We encourage others to commit/push any enriched data from this set or also branch out and contribute new datasets which are GTFS compliant.
+* This is the result of creating GTFS feed from accumulated raw data from BMTC.
+* The data may not be accurate but, has been validated.
+Please use it without warranty of any kind.
+* We encourage others to fork this repository, improve the GTFS data and contribute back to community.
+* This might be available only for a shorter span of time.
+Hence, forking it is always recommended.